matstos/android_flashlight/README.md

 A really simple flashlight made for android phones.

 ## SDK
-The app was made with a targetSDK=21 and minSDK=8
+The app was made with targetSDK=21 and minSDK=8